 Forming a company in Chile

-In Chile we have 3 types of legal entities that come into consideration for a foreign company or a foreign individual when they want to incorporate a company in Chile and these are a private limited liability company (sociedad de responsabilidad limitada), a company by shares (sociedad por acciones) and a corporation (sociedad anónima).
+Company: In Chile, we have 3 types of legal entities that come into consideration for a foreign company or a foreign individual when they want to incorporate a company in Chile and these are a private limited liability company (sociedad de responsabilidad limitada), a joint stock company (sociedad por acciones) and a corporation (sociedad anónima).
 In all of them, shareholders are not personally liable for the company’s debts.

 Private limited liability companies (sociedad de responsabilidad limitada) are formed by at least 2 shareholders and they have one or more managers, who are appointed at the signing of the public deed forming the company.
 Changes in the articles of incorporation and bylaws can only be reached by unanimous agreement of the shareholders.